eduhund/eduhund.github.io/src/content/post/chacha.md

 ChaCha is a self-deployment platform.
 To run the tool for yourself, please use the instructions on our [Github](https://github.com/eduhund/chacha).

-If you can’t deploy Chacha, write to us we@eduhund.com, we’ll help :)
+If you can’t deploy ChaCha, write to us we@eduhund.com, we’ll help :)